jakeyoos/documents/05_dimension_types.md

 ```
 <a style="color:rgb(87,190,190);font-size:12px;margin-right:20px;" href="https://learn2.looker.com/explore/e_commerce/users?qid=2uOecXdCneJVI3ECLmtqeQ" target="_blank"><i class="fa fa-search"></i> Explore the <b>Age Tier</b> Dimension</a> <a style="color:rgb(32,165,222);font-size:12px;" href="https://looker.com/docs/reference/field-reference/dimension-type-reference#tier" target="_blank"><i class="fa fa-file-text-o"></i> Read <b>type: tier</b> Docs</a><br /><br />

-You'll see that there are 2 new parameters required for `tier` dimensions.
+You'll see that there are two new parameters required for `tier` dimensions.
 The `tiers` parameter defines the number ranges you're interested in.
 The `style` parameter defines how the tiers will be displayed to users; you can see the available styles [in our documentation](https://looker.com/docs/reference/field-reference/dimension-type-reference#style).<br /><br />

 <h4 style="color:rgb(141,127,185)">Location</h4>